network secure from ex-employees

 Is your network secure from ex-employees?
 When someone leaves your company, how do you remove their access to your business data?
-Particularly with mobile devices, an ex-employee may have emails and contact information on a smartphone that may belong to them, not you.
+Particularly with mobile devices, an ex-employee may have emails and contact information on a smartphone that belongs to them, not you.

 Take these steps to make sure former employees can’t access your network.